Dauie/libft/README.md

 #### ft_strlen:

-Takes in a string and returns an count of characters until a terminating '\0' character.
+Takes in a string and returns a count of characters until a terminating '\0' character.

 #### ft_strdup: